TantikornC/Disaster-Classification/README.md

 **Feature Engineering:**
-- **cleaned_text:** This feature represents the cleaned version of the tweet text, with non-alphanumeric characters removed, text converted to lowercase, and stopwords removed.
+- **cleaned_text:** This feature represents the cleaned version of the tweet text, with non-alphabet characters removed, text converted to lowercase, and stopwords removed.
 This ensures that the core content of each tweet is captured for analysis.
 - **cleaned_keyword:** The keyword column was processed to standardize the keywords and fill in missing values.
 The cleaned keywords provide a consistent set of terms for modeling.
 - **has_urls:** This binary feature indicates the presence of URLs in the tweets, providing a simple yet effective way to capture the presence of links, which were found to be correlated with disaster-related content.